mxbmrp3

 Read This First

-This is a racing simulator HUD plugin for Piboso racing games (MX Bikes, GP Bikes, WRS, KRP).
+This is a racing simulator HUD plugin for PiBoSo racing games (MX Bikes, GP Bikes, WRS, KRP).
 It’s a DLL plugin written in C++ using each game’s proprietary API, with a shared core that works across all supported games.

 For deep technical details: See ARCHITECTURE.md (comprehensive documentation with mermaid diagrams, component descriptions, dependency graphs, multi-game architecture).
 This file is a quick-start guide.